HaydonUresti/HaydonUresti/README.md

 Hello, GitHub! 👋

-I'm Haydon Uresti,a student at Brigham Young University-Idaho interested in software engineering.
+I'm Haydon Uresti, a student at Brigham Young University-Idaho interested in software engineering.
 Welcome to my GitHub profile!

 ## About Me